The Everyday Arrow Weight Formula

 That’s your starting arrow build.
 And it’ll be closer than anything you’ll get from a forum or YouTube comment.

 🧠 Why it works: The formula adjusts down slightly for the short draw length — but adds weight back for your bow’s IBO speed and short-range hunting.
-That’s why the final target (530 grains) is heavier than the 8.0 GPP baseline.
-It’s not random — it’s scaled to match real-world performance and hunting context.
+That’s why the final target (490 grains) ends up slightly heavier than the 7.5 GPP baseline.
+It’s not random.
+It’s scaled to match real-world performance and hunting context.

 What to Do After You Get Your Number